We are Shaping the Future! Showcasing Success Stories as We Innovate for a Sustainable Tomorrow

 By embracing sustainable practices, and prioritizing eco-friendly initiatives, businesses can drastically reduce their carbon footprint, thereby creating a wide-scale ripple effect.
-These practices fall under various labels or categories, such as corporate social responsibility, changing human resource policy, adjusting the product offerings to meet sustainable demand, or green procurement which is a way of acquiring resources more sustainably.
+These practices fall under various management strategies, such as corporate social responsibility, human resource policy changes, adjusting the product offerings to meet sustainable demand, or green procurement and green manufacturing which are ways of acquiring resources more sustainably.

 Green Parts Manufacturing entails a manufacturing approach that involves modernizing outdated production methods and embracing sustainable manufacturing practices to minimize waste generation.
-It embodies a paradigm shift in the way one conceptualizes and executes industrial manufacturing processes.
+OMRON's unique approach to creating green procurement and green manufacturing in our own company embodies a paradigm shift in the way one conceptualizes and executes industrial manufacturing processes.
 At its core, this vision revolves around the idea of creating a manufacturing sector that operates in harmony with the environment, rather than at its expense.

 The vision of green parts manufacturing aligns perfectly with OMRON's long-term vision Shaping the Future 2030 (SF2030), which aims to achieve carbon neutrality among other goals.
 One of OMRON's manufacturing units in Malaysia (officially called OMRON Malaysia Sdn.
 Bhd.) demonstrates how Green Parts Manufacturing can take a positive and proactive stance on environmental issues.